-Currently, U.S. Coast Guard Corpus Christi (they are also responsible for the safety of security of the Brownsville Ship Channel) does not have a requirement for an exclusion zone in the Brownsville Ship Channel, both while the ship is in transit and while at the berth.
-That said, all vessels in the Brownsville Ship Channel are required to follow strict procedures, or “rules of the road”, established internationally and overseen locally by the U.S. Coast Guard (USCG).
+Currently, U.S. Coast Guard Corpus Christi, which is also responsible for the safety and security of the Brownsville Ship Channel, does not have a requirement for an exclusion zone in the Brownsville Ship Channel, both while the ship is in transit and while at the berth.
+All vessels in the Brownsville Ship Channel are required to follow strict procedures, or “rules of the road,” established internationally and overseen locally by the U.S. Coast Guard (USCG).

 How will other vessel traffic in the Brownsville Ship Channel transit the channel?